How To Reheat Pizza

 2. Reheating Pizza In The Oven

 This method also works really well at crisping up your leftover pizza, but takes a little longer.
 This is probably the ideal method for heating up a few slices or more at a time though.
-It seems wasteful to heat up the oven for just one slice, but if you’re reheating a half or whole pizza, the oven is the most efficient way.
+It seems wasteful to heat up the oven for just one single slice, but if you’re reheating a half or whole pizza, the oven is the most efficient way.
 And believe it or not, there are even two different methods for reheating in the oven.

 Oven Method 1: Preheating the oven first